lzim/teampsd/resources/training_guides/emails_outlook/tt_teampsd.md

  ### Within the Word Doc, in order from top to bottom:
  - [ ] Update the report number under the team time logo.
- - [ ] Place weekly announcements at the top  of the report within the first box of text that already includes any updates relevant across the team with screenshots and links if necessary.
+ - [ ] Place weekly announcements at the top  of the report within the first box of text, including any updates relevant across the team with screenshots and links if necessary.
 Make sure that _MTL_ or _Modeling to Learn_ is in italics, consistent with TeamPSD style, throughout the report.
  - [ ] For mtl.how/zenhub replace the existing Epic information (e.g. “april” priority is underway and ends 4/24) with current information.
    - For screenshots, replace the existing ones with new ones for the Control Chart and Burndown Report.
    - For the Control Chart